pwnxpl0it/idkmng/README.md

 ```

+> [!TIP]
-*TIP 💡 *: Info section can have any additional values, it won't get printed but maybe usefull if sharing the template or just as a reference for docs like I did here
+>  Info section can have any additional values, it won't get printed but maybe usefull when sharing the template or just as a reference for docs like I did here

 </details>